cupcake-recipes.com

 Preparation Steps

-• In a large bowl, whisk together flour, baking powder, and salt.
+• In a large bowl, whisk together the gluten-free flour, psyllium husk powder, yeast, baking powder, sugar, and salt.

-• Cut in cold butter using a pastry blender or your fingers until the mixture resembles coarse crumbs.
+• Using a pastry cutter or your fingers, work the cold cubed butter into the dry ingredients until the mixture resembles coarse crumbs.

-• Roll each wedge from the wide end to the point.
-Place on a baking sheet.
+• Roll each triangle from the wide end towards the point to form a crescent shape.
+Place the rolls on a parchment-lined baking sheet.

 Notes